Frequently Asked Questions

 What is your new patient procedure?

-New patients may enroll online through the link on the "Fee Schedule and Enrollment" tab above, or we can enroll you at the office or your home.
-We strongly encourage prospective patients to schedule a free introductory meet-and-greet visit to see if the practice is right for you and to have all your questions answered.
-To schedule with Dr. Saylor, please call 207.402.0659.
-To schedule with Dr. Barr, please call 207.506.0412.
+New patients may enroll online through the link on the "Fee Schedule and Enrollment" tab, or we can mail or email the enrollment packet to you.
+Have questions?
+We would be happy to schedule a free introductory meet-and-greet visit to see if the practice is right for you.
+To schedule with Dr. Saylor, please call 207.506.0301.
+To schedule with PA Saylor, please call 207.383.1296

 Are your services covered by private insurance or Medicare?

 I'm on Medicare.
 Why should I pay extra to join this practice?
 How does it benefit me?

-As a patient of CMDC, you will enjoy a personal relationship with a doctor who knows you well, the ability to speak directly to your doctor when you call, to see your doctor right away when the need arises, and to spend up to an hour at a time with your doctor in the office or at your home.
-Except in rare instances, you will see your doctor - not the midlevel provider or some other practitioner.
-Dr. Barr and Dr. Saylor have specialty training in geriatrics in addition to primary care.
-Both have double board certifications.
+As a patient of CMDC, you will enjoy a personal relationship with a team who knows you well, the ability to access care when you need it, and the ability to spend up to an hour at a time with your doctor in the office or at your home.
+Except in rare instances, you will see your provider.
+Dr. Saylor has specialty training in geriatrics in addition to primary care.
+PA Saylor is a certified wound care specialist with nearly 30 years of experience in primary care and sports medicine.
 Your membership provides you with unlimited office visits.
 There are no copays or hidden fees.
 We also offer deep cash discounts on medications and blood tests because we can purchase these items at cost and pass that savings on to our patients.

 Can I use my HSA to pay my membership fees?

 This is a controversial topic best explained by your accountant.
 The IRS has not issued specific guidance on this topic, but in June of 2019, the President issued an executive order to the Treasury to declare DPC an eligible HSA expense.
-The rule from the Treasury should be released any week.
+Please consult with your financial advisor or accountant.

 Does my membership fee take the place of my insurance?